Scenarios

 Warning

-If you wish to parallelize this scenario and dedicate a different cluster node to each date – as recommended in “Process huge quantities of data” scenario, you will NEED to produce all the LIA maps beforehand.
+If you wish to parallelize this scenario and to dedicate a different cluster node to each date – as recommended in “Process huge quantities of data” scenario, you will NEED to produce all the LIA maps beforehand.
 Otherwise, a same file may be concurrently written to from different nodes, and it will likely end up corrupted.

 Note